BoltApp/bolt-unity-sdk/README.md

 ### Step 3: Get your Bolt account

-1. Go to [merchant.bolt.com](https://www.bolt.com) and login to the dashboard.
-You can signup here if you don't have an account.
+1. Go to [merchant.bolt.com](https://www.merchant.bolt.com) and login to the dashboard.
+You can [signup here](https://merchant.bolt.com/onboarding/get-started) if you don't have an account.
-2. Set up your products in the Bolt dashboard
+2. Set up your products in the Bolt dashboard.
+You can find [helpful instructions in our documentation](https://help.bolt.com/products/bolt-charge/charge-setup/#set-up-your-products).
-3. Get your payment links (they look like: `https://digital-subscriptions-test-14-04.c-staging.bolt.com/c?u=SRZKjocdzkUmJfS2J7JNCQ&publishable_key=BQ9PKQksUGtj.Q9LwVLfV3WF4.32122926f7b9651a416a5099dc92dc2b4c87c8b922c114229f83b345d65f4695`)
+3. Get your checkout links (they look like: `https://digital-subscriptions-test-14-04.c-staging.bolt.com/c?u=SRZKjocdzkUmJfS2J7JNCQ&publishable_key=BQ9PKQksUGtj.Q9LwVLfV3WF4.32122926f7b9651a416a5099dc92dc2b4c87c8b922c114229f83b345d65f4695`)

 ### Step 4: Add code to your game